 Body style:

-convertible2-door hatchback
+2-door convertible2-door hatchback

 Similar: